 Comment: Filippa K continuously informs agents about requirements and guidances for specific production countries, and request them to support the monitoring efforts by providing follow up on Corrective Action Plans.
 Filippa K has long-standing relationships with many of its agents, who understand that sustainability efforts are core to Filippa K's work.
-Agents did not join the training by FWF in August of 2016.
+An agent always joins factory visits with Filippa K staff.
+Several agents joined QuizRR meetings and seminars in China.